-Not until later, however, did German churches publicly confess their own guilt for what had happened to the Jewish people.
+Not until later, however, did German churches publically confess their own guilt for what had happened to so many people killed in the Holocaust.

 The words of Bonhoeffer's friend, Martin Niemoller, attempt to explain this apathy.
-After Niemoller survived the war (and lived to age 92), he talked about what happened and why he, Bonhoeffer and a few others formed the Confessing Church.
+After Niemoller survived the war (and lived to age 92), he talked about what had happened and why he, Bonhoeffer and a few others formed the Confessing Church.

 The message with which he concluded most of his speeches applies equally today:

-First they came for the Communists and I did not speak out because I was not a Communist.
+First they came for the Communists and I did not speak out - because I was not a Communist.